Bear Hunting Regulations

 Bag Limit: One bear of either sex and any age may be harvested per permit, but only one bear may be harvested per segment, regardless of the number of permits the hunter holds.
 A total of two bears may be harvested per hunter—one bear in segment A and one bear in segment B, with valid permits.
 It is unlawful to take or attempt to take or continue to hunt for more than the number of black bear permitted.

 Special permit requirement: All black bear hunters must have a current and valid archery or firearm or all-around sportsman hunting license and a special Black Bear Hunting Permit issued by Fish and Wildlife.
-See Black Bear Management Zones; see also Black Bear Hunting Permits, page 12.
+See Black Bear Management Zones this page; see also Black Bear Hunting Permits, below.

 Firearms, Bows and Ammunition Legal for Bear Hunting